Facebook fires employee who protested inaction on Trump posts

 Trump’s posts which prompted the staff outcry included the racially charged phrase “when the looting starts, the shooting starts” in reference to demonstrations against racism and police brutality held after the May 25 killing of George Floyd, a black man who died in police custody in Minneapolis.

-Twitter (TWTR.N) affixed a warning label to the same post, saying it glorified violence.
+Twitter affixed a warning label to the same post, saying it glorified violence.
 Facebook opted to leave the post untouched.

 Zuckerberg defended his decision at a tense all-hands meeting with employees that week.
 During the meeting, Dail tweeted that it was “crystal clear today that leadership refuses to stand with us.”